Chart

 Threats The ongoing pandemic or a future epidemic could affect the Group’s purchasing and procurement from suppliers.

-• Business continuity plans have been created to respond to pandemics.
+• Business continuity plans have been reinforced to respond to pandemics.

 • Sufficient inventories of necessary materials are maintained.